Which is the richest Hindu temple in the world? Tirupati Balaji temple in Andhra Pradesh is the richest Hindu temple in the world.

 It is located on the backdrop of Bandarpunch

 Dedicated to goddess Yamuna

 |Gangotri Temple||Uttarakhand||on the banks of the river Bhagirathi at an altitude of 3,415 m (11,204 ft)|

-Candidates can download the Famous Temples in India for convenience in preparation.
+Candidates can download the Famous Temples in India PDF for convenience in preparation.

 Candidates can also check other important general awareness topics for various competitive exams.